puppetlabs-seteam/workshop_deploy/README.md

 Make sure you have previously configured awskit to deploy a CentOS image for the Bolt workshop that uses a fixed Elastic IP.
 You'll need the following data in Hiera for your desired AWS region:
 ```
-awskit::boltws_key_name: <key specifically for Bolt targets, that you can share>
 awskit::create_bolt_workshop_targets::master_ip: '<available elastic ip>'
 awskit::host_config:
   <your name>-awskit-boltws-master: